davio606/TicTacToe-Game-AI/README.md

 # TicTacToe-Game-AI

-Followed a tutorial on YouTube to create a fun TicTacToe game against a computer that never loses (:
+Learned from YouTube to create a TicTacToe game against a computer that never loses (: